 So good to see the city coming back to life.
 And without the crowds that used to make it hellish.
 Tourists are needed and need to come back, of course – but for now, while no one is looking, I’ll say yes, it’s that little bit nicer not having to battle hoardes of people everywhere.
 I just hope it won’t last.

 Had to prune the photinias before they swallowed up the house.
-Now I have a bright front room again, but on the other hand I can see outside and become aware of humans – well, gains and losses.
+Now I have a bright front room again, but on the other hand I can see outside and become aware of humans – oh well.

 In better news, it’s cherry season.
 At least in the supermarket.
 Fresh, plump, shiny and sweet, that shade of blood red that would make a perfect nail polish.
 I ate some sitting in the garden and watching the wooden bench that I need to repaint, the deck that needs to be cleaned, the plants that need to be pruned, the slugs that need to be dealt with, the shed that needs to be finished and realize that I forgot how to relax.
 The cherries, however, were delicious.
 I threw the seeds in the garden, knowing they won’t grow.